-Chilean food has been influenced by the Incas, Spaniards, Germans, Peruvians, Arabs, and many others; but has remained focused on the season’s ingredients.
+Chilean food has been influenced by the Incas, Spaniards, Germans, Peruvians, Arabs, and many others but has remained focused on the season’s ingredients.
 Meat is an afterthought and very seldom the main star of a dish.
-Seasonings are sparse, and rarely spicy.
-Soups are required in winter and salads are served family-style.
+Seasonings are sparse and rarely spicy.
+Soups are required in winter, and salads are served family-style.

 Don’t leave Chile without trying:

-Empanadas de Pino: Chilean beef empanadas are a great lunch on the go, don’t underestimate how filling they are.
+Empanadas de Pino: Chilean beef empanadas are a great lunch on the go; don’t underestimate how filling they are.
 Chileans will offer them as an appetizer, but they are a full meal with a thick crusty dough and filled with meat and onions, an olive, eggs, and raisins.
 Easy to get in bakeries around lunchtime, especially on Sundays.

 Pescado Frito or Chupe de Jaiba: If you visit Valparaíso or any coastal town, you must stop at a Marisquería and order either fried fish (usually white fish like a conger eel, branzino, seabass, or similar) or chupe.
-Chupe is a creamy casserole made with bread, milk, cheese, and crab, lobster or a mix of seafood, mildly spiced with paprika.
+Chupe is a creamy casserole made with bread, milk, cheese, crab, lobster, or a mix of seafood, mildly spiced with paprika.

 Anonymous